-There are many things that make your anxiety worse.
+Many things make your anxiety worse.
 Some of them are related to the disorder you have, and others are related to anxiety in general.
 The best thing you can do is get a better understanding of what causes your anxiety, what it's symptoms mean, and how to control it.
-Start my anxiety test to find out more.

 Trying to Stop the Thoughts

-While anxiety has a lot of physical symptoms, most people are intimately familiar with anxiety producing thoughts.
+While anxiety has a lot of physical symptoms, most people are intimately familiar with anxiety-provoking thoughts.
 These are thoughts and fears that you have that create more anxiety.

-Obsessive compulsive disorder is actually characterized specifically by recurring thoughts that you can't seem to stop, but all forms of anxiety – including generalized anxiety disorder, panic disorder, PTSD, and more, all seem to have negative and scary thoughts that no matter how much you try to push away they keep coming back.
+Obsessive-compulsive disorder is actually characterized specifically by recurring thoughts that you can't seem to stop, but all forms of anxiety - including generalized anxiety disorder, panic disorder, PTSD, and more, all seem to have negative and scary thoughts that, no matter how much you try to push away,keep coming back.

 The reason this occurs is not entirely clear.
 Most likely it has something to do with one of the following:

-- Stress – There is some evidence that when you try to avoid thinking about something, you actually create mental stress that causes you to feel more negative, and negative thoughts, feelings, and emotions can cause your brain to remember other thoughts that make you feel negative – such as the original thought that you tried to suppress in the first place.
+- Stress There is some evidence that when you try to avoid thinking about something, you actually create mental stress that causes you to feel more negative.
+Those negative thoughts, feelings, and emotions can cause your brain to remember other thoughts that make you feel negative - such as the original thought that you tried to suppress in the first place.

-- Brain Use – The most likely reason is that trying to "not" think of something takes a great deal of mental energy.
-This sentence is going to sound confusing, but in a way you have to think about not thinking about something.
+- Mental Exhaustion The most likely reason is that trying to "not" think of something takes a great deal of mental energy.
+This sentence is going to sound confusing, but in a way, you have to think about not thinking about something.
 You have to keep it in your mind to try not to think about something, and when you do you think about it more.

-The group that was told not to think about the rabbit clicked the button more, probably because when they were not thinking about the rabbit their brain said "hey, don't forget not to think about the rabbit" which, in turn, caused them to think about it.
-Those that were allowed to think about it all they want didn't need that reminder, since it simply didn't matter.
+The group that was told not to think about the rabbit clicked the button more, probably because when they were not thinking about the rabbit their brain said: "hey, don't forget you are not supposed to think about the rabbit" which, in turn, caused them to think about it.
+Those that were allowed to think about it all they want didn't need that reminder since it simply didn't matter.

 It's for these reasons that trying to fight your thoughts is counterproductive to your ability to stop anxiety.
 Accept that you have anxiety and be okay with any negative thoughts and you may have the thoughts less frequently.